France Travel Information

 France extends from the Mediterranean Sea to the English Channel and the North Sea, and from the Rhine to the Atlantic Ocean From northeast to southwest, France shares borders with Belgium, Luxembourg, Germany, Switzerland, Italy, Monaco, Spain and Andorra.
 It is one of only three countries (with Morocco and Spain) to have both Atlantic and Mediterranean coastlines.
 By area, France is the largest country in Western Europe and the third-largest in Europe.
 It hosts the world's fourth largest number of cultural UNESCO World Heritage Sites with a total of 39 and receives more foreign tourists than any other country in the world.

 There are many other important tourist regions in France.
-The French Riviera (or Cote d’Azure) with its almost year round sunshine is the second most visited after Paris.
+The French Riviera (or Cote d’Azure) with its almost year-round sunshine is the second most visited after Paris.
 This region is close to the beautiful and provocative Provence and the historic towns of Avignon, Arles and Nimes (the latter two being made famous by both the Romans and the painter Van Gogh).
-The Loire Valley with its historic towns and especially its castles known as chateaux is in close proximity to Paris.
-The wine producing areas of the country offer more than just the vineyards; they also offer quaint towns and cities as well as pleasant countryside.
-The major regions are Burgundy in central France, medieval Bordeaux in the south west, the Loire Valley and the Champagne region in the north east.
-Rustic Brittany with its scenic coastline and maritime Normandy with its coastal resorts also offer many attractions for the visitor.
-Skiing in France is excellent with many world class centres being situated in the French Alps.
+The Loire Valley with its historic towns and especially its castles known as chateaux are in close proximity to Paris.
+The wine-producing areas of the country offer more than just vineyards; they also offer quaint towns and cities as well as the pleasant countryside.
+The major regions are Burgundy in central France, medieval Bordeaux in the southwest, the Loire Valley and the Champagne region in the northeast.
+Rustic Brittany with its scenic coastline and maritime Normandy with its coastal resorts also offers many attractions for the visitor.
+Skiing in France is excellent with many world-class centres being situated in the French Alps.